lwkf/BigDataProj/README.md

   .mode("overwrite")
   .csv("hdfs://namenode:9000/yelp/output/analysis_result")
 ```
-2. Retrieve the Output from HDFS
+2. In the namenode terminal tab, retrieve the output from HDFS
 ```bash
 # Copy the output file from HDFS to the local machine
 hdfs dfs -get /yelp/output/analysis_result ./output